datacarpentry/semester-biology/materials/course-intro.md

       there's someone you can help
 	* Introduce yourself to one of your neighbors you don't know

 ### How to do this online (for 2020)

 * But, it's 2020, and nothing is normal
 * It has been a long, exhausting, year and it will continue to be so for many of us.
+* Most folks have more responsibilities, more limitations, and less energy than usual.
-* My goal is to help you learn as much as you can, while recognizing that most of you have more limitations and less energy than usual.
+* My goal is to help you learn as much as you can, while recognizing that most of us aren't operating at 100%.
+* And that many of us need flexibility in how we're learning and working right now.

 * The course is being taught online for the first time due to the pandemic.
 * Building the race car as it drives around the track.

-* Videos in place live demos, which means they can also replace advanced readings/videos
+* Videos in place live demos
+* This means they can also replace advanced readings/videos
 * Still short presentations interspersed with exercises
 * Class time will start with time for group Q&A focused on general questions about how things work
 * The rest of class will be reserved for working on exercises and getting help